 There has been a consistent demand for focused efforts that address the infrastructure and core services of public health.
 To address this need, the Fay W. Boozman College of Public Health has developed a Graduate Certificate in Public Health program of study.
 Those who work in public health but who have never had any formal public health training may have an interest in this program.
 The certificate is an 18 semester credit hour program and the content is the same as the core taught in the Master of Public Health graduate degree program.

 Moreover, professionals with advanced degrees in related areas such as mental and emotional well-being, family and relationship skills, human growth and development, nutrition, kinesiology, substance abuse prevention, diseases and disorders, safety and injury prevention, community and environment health, consumer health as well as medicine and nursing may also be interested in this program for the purpose of enhancing their professional knowledge of key public health concepts.

 Applicants must possess the minimum of a US baccalaureate degree equivalent to be considered for admission.
 Applicants who anticipate completion of their undergraduate degree soon after the admissions deadline may apply for conditional admission.
-If granted conditional admission, a final transcript from the student’s baccalaureate institution must be received by the Office of Student Services prior to the date of registration of the admitted semester.
+If granted conditional admission, a final transcript from the student’s baccalaureate institution must be received by the Office of Student Affairs prior to the date of registration of the admitted semester.

 For More Information

-Office of Student Services
+Office of Student and Alumni Affairs

 4301 West Markham, Mail Slot #820

 Little Rock, AR 72205

 Phone: (501) 526-6647